brian-hepler-phd/myWebpage/content/portfolio/bloch-sphere-visualization/index.md

   - Teaching
 ---

 An interactive visualization tool for exploring the Bloch sphere representation of qubit states and unitary operations.
-Built with `streamlit`, this app lets users intuitively rotate states on the sphere using SU(2) matrices and observe their geometric action in real time.
+Built with `ipywidgets`, this app lets users intuitively rotate states on the sphere using SU(2) matrices and observe their geometric action in real time.

 <!--more-->